fearthecowboy/az-testing/generated/docs/Remove-AzConfigurationStore.md

 ```

 ### -PassThru
-When specified, PassThru will force the cmdlet return a 'bool' given that there isn't a return type by default.
+When specified, PassThru will force the cmdlet return a ''bool'' given that there isn''t a return type by default.

 ```yaml
 Type: SwitchParameter